Single Path One-Shot Neural Architecture Search with Uniform Sampling: Our Single Path One-Shot Approach

-The prior distribution $\Gamma(\mathcal{A})$ could be important.
-In this work, we empirically find that \emph{uniform sampling} is good enough.
+The prior distribution $\Gamma(\mathcal{A})$ is important.
+In this work, we empirically find that \emph{uniform sampling} is good.
 This is not much of a surprise.
-A recent work also finds that purely random search is competitive to several SOTA NAS approaches~\cite{li2019random}.
-We also experimented with a variant that samples the architectures uniformly according to their constraints.
-This is because a real task usually expects to find multiple architectures satisfying different constraints (e.g., 100 ms latency of 300M FLOPs).
-Fig.~\ref{fig:curve_supernet} shows that both sampling methods work well.
-The \emph{uniform constraint sampling} method is slightly better.
-It is used by default in the paper.
+A concurrent work \cite{li2019random} also finds that purely random search based on stochastic supernet is competitive on CIFAR-10.
+We also experimented with a variant that samples the architectures uniformly according to their constraints, named uniform constraint sampling.
+Specifically, we randomly choose a range, and then sample the architecture repeatedly until the FLOPs of sampled architecture falls in the range.
+This is because a real task usually expects to find multiple architectures satisfying different constraints.
+In this work, we find the uniform constraint sampling method is slightly better.
+So we use it by default in this paper.